List of Yu-Gi-Oh! GX characters: Duel Monsters

-An angel who belongs to Yusuke Fujiwara, before being put away in a box when Yusuke goes to the darkness.
-At the beginning of Season 4, he disguises himself as Yusuke and uses his powers to manipulate the memories of the others into thinking he's been there all along.
+An angel who belongs to Yusuke Fujiwara before being sealed away in a box when Yusuke goes to the darkness.
+At the beginning of Season 4, he disguises himself as Yusuke and uses his powers to manipulate the memories of the others into thinking he had been there all along.
 However, Jaden's powers show his true form, and Honest later resides inside Jaden's body until he and Jesse face Yusuke, in which Honest returns to Fujiwara's side following his defeat.